jewjux/nvaitc-aps-project-demos/CONTRIBUTING.md

 3. Create a Pull Request:
    - Go to your fork on GitHub
    - Click "Pull Request"
-   - Provide a clear description
+   - Fill out the PR template completely
+   - Clearly explain what you changed and why

 ## Guidelines

 ### DO:
-- ✅ Keep projects self-contained in their folder
+- ✅ Focus on improving existing projects
-- ✅ Include clear documentation
+- ✅ Maintain backward compatibility when possible
-- ✅ Test your setup instructions
+- ✅ Test all changes thoroughly
+- ✅ Update documentation to reflect changes
 - ✅ Use relative paths
-- ✅ Include a requirements.txt or environment.yml
+- ✅ Credit original authors and add yourself as a contributor
-- ✅ Credit all team members and supervisors
+- ✅ Follow the existing code style and conventions
+- ✅ Add your changes to the project's README

 ### DON'T:
+- ❌ Create new project folders (contact NVIDIA team if you have a new project idea)
+- ❌ Delete or rename existing projects
+- ❌ Break existing functionality
-- ❌ Upload large datasets (>50MB) - use links instead
+- ❌ Upload large files (>50MB)
 - ❌ Include sensitive information or credentials
-- ❌ Modify other projects
+- ❌ Modify projects you're not working on
 - ❌ Use absolute paths
-- ❌ Submit incomplete or non-working code
+- ❌ Submit untested code

 ## Code Review Process
 1. NVIDIA team will review your PR
 2. We may request changes or clarifications
-3. Once approved, your project will be merged
+3. Once approved, your changes will be merged
-4. Your contribution will be part of the official repository!
+4. You'll be credited as a contributor!

 ## Need Help?
-- Check existing projects for examples
+- Study the existing code before making changes
 - Open an issue for questions
 - Contact your NVIDIA supervisor
+- Check the project's existing documentation

 ## License
 By contributing, you agree that your contributions will be licensed under the same license as this repository (Apache 2.0).